akarasulu/mautic-bp/Readme.md

-# Postgres
+# Mautic
-A blueprint for creating a postgresql database installation
+A Subutai Blueprint to create an instance of [Mautic](https://www.mautic.org/) Open Source Marketing Automation Project.